 The new NSW Chief Scientist & Engineer, Professor Hugh Durrant-Whyte will unveil the device in his first week of his official functions alongside two Nobel Laureates in Chemistry, Prof. Dan Shechtman, The Technion, Israel and Professor Joachim Frank, Columbia University, USA, who are visiting Sydney for the 19th International Microscopy Congress (IMC19).

 What: Sydney Microscopy and Microanalysis launch event

 Aberration-corrected Transmission Electron Microscope

 Where: Research Foyer, Sydney Nanoscience Hub, Physics Road, University of Sydney

 When: Tuesday, 11 September 2018.
 1.45pm for 2pm start.

-19, 9-14 September, at ICC Sydney, will centre around the theme, th International Microscopy Congress (IMC19) Microscopy: Bridging the Sciences, promoting collaboration across the primary streams of Frontier Issues; Instrumentation and Techniques; Physical and Life Sciences.
+The 19th International Microscopy Congress (IMC19), 9-14 September, at ICC Sydney, will centre around the theme, Microscopy: Bridging the Sciences, promoting collaboration across the primary streams of Frontier Issues; Instrumentation and Techniques; Physical and Life Sciences.